Zhengyuanklaus/APAN5310/README.md

 The project consists of the following components:

 1. **Data ETL process**
-   - Utilizes Python scripts to extract data from CSV files.
+   - Utilize Python scripts to extract data from Excel files.
-   - Transforms the data into Pandas DataFrames for processing.
+   - Transform the data into Pandas DataFrames for processing.
+   - Load transformed data into PostgreSQL tables within a defined schema.

 2. **Database Management**
-   - Loads transformed data into PostgreSQL tables within a defined schema.
+   - Create a correct and appropriate schema.
-   - Ensures data integrity and enables efficient data retrieval.
+   - Ensure data integrity and enable efficient data retrieval.

 3. **Data Visualization**
-   - Employs Metabase for creating dashboards and visual reports for C-level executives.
+   - Employ Metabase to create dashboards and visual reports for C-level executives.
-   - Provides insights into property listings, transactions, and client interactions.
+   - Provide insights into property listings, transactions, and client interactions.

 ## Getting Started